sateffen/nodgine/docs/faq.md

 ## Can I use middleware of other systems? ##

 No, you can't.
 The reason is, that I think the form of middelware used in systems like express is not the best approach.
-I thought a lot about this decission, because now you'll think about using another library for this job, and it's up to you.
+I thought a lot about this decision, because now you'll think about using another library for this job, and it's up to you.

 ## What is a servelet ##

 This is actually something I borrowed from java.
-I've never done a lot of java, but I **heard** about servelets, basicly classes, that contain a different method for each method a request could have.
+I've never done a lot of java, but I **heard** about servelets, basically classes, that contain a different method for each method a request could have.
 Because I like the idea, I've adopted this concept.
-As controller you can use such a class to write your controller.
+You can use such a class to write your controller.

 ## How to get when something went wrong ##

-I'll admit, the Promises are not the most useful thing, because they catch every error and don't help debugging.
+I'll admit, the Promises are not the most useful thing, because they catch every error and don't help to debug.
 But there is at least a little help, you can read about [HERE](https://nodejs.org/dist/latest-v4.x/docs/api/process.html#process_event_unhandledrejection)

-So basicly this:
+So basically this:

 	process.on('unhandledRejection', (e) => {
 		console.log(e.message, e.stack);
 		process.exit(1);
 	});

-Will help you finding rejections, that are not handled.
+Will help you to find rejections, that are not handled.
 This way you should catch up with problems.

-If something goes wrong the user will get a statuscode 500.
+If something goes wrong, the user will get a statuscode 500.
 This is generated automatically.

 ## Replace request or response object with own ones ##